nusantara-self/nusantara-self.github.io/docs/Engineering/IaC.md

 # Infrastructure as Code

 - Used for provisioning and managing cloud resources
-- Creating and provisioning a VM
+- Example : Creating and provisioning a VM
 - Referring to all APIs used to deploy infrastructure

 - Declarative statements : the yaml configuration is a picture of the desired stage.
 Unlike CLI commands which are imperative and tells what to do : We can focus on how the infrastructure should be.